What to do if your phone is lost or stolen

 Find your IMEI code

 Every mobile phone in the world has a unique serial number known as the IMEI.
-In order to blacklist your phone, we will need to know its IMEI number.
+In order to blocklist your phone, we will need to know its IMEI number.
 You can usually find the IMEI displayed on the phone's original packaging box (if you still have it).
 Alternatively, you can call us, and we may be able to help you find your IMEI.

 Don't forget to contact your insurance company if you need to.